harangp/maxmind-oracle/README.md

 - `getCountryGeoNameId()` returns the field to be looked up from `country_locations.geoname_id`
 - `getCityGeoNameId()` returns the field to be looked up from `city_locations.geoname_id`

+Use these functions, if you are interested in looking up the country/continent/city/etc detailed information.

 If you want to **get access to the block record** in a stored procedure, you might want to use other functions:

 - `getCountryBlock()` returns the one row of `country_blocks` that most matches the input ip address
 - `getCityBlock()` returns the one row of `city_blocks` that most matches the input ip address

+These will return the row itself, which can be further accessed in the inside of a stored procedure.
+Get the ids, access the data, make further lookups if you need extra information from the location tables.

+If you want to **get an id for retrieving the block record** (for example because you want to use it in a simple select) then there are convenience functions to do so:

+- `getCountryBlockNetwork()` returns he `network` column of the found country block
+- `getCityBlockNetwork()` returns the `network` column of the found city block

+You can use the result to look up the whole record by id.
+Altough the structure doesn't define the `network` to be a primary key, but it is pretty much is.

 #### Example for getCityGeoNameId():